Department of Economics

 ECON 270.
 Statistics for Economics.
 4 hours.

-Descriptive statistics, probability theory, discrete and continuous probability distributions, sampling distributions, estimation, hypothesis testing.
+Introduction to the application of statistical concepts to economic data.
+Topics covered include descriptive statistics, probability theory, discrete and continuous probability distributions, sampling distributions, estimation, hypothesis testing.
 Course Information: Credit is not given for ECON 270 if the student has credit for IDS 270.
 Prerequisite(s): MATH 121.
-Class Schedule Information: To be properly registered, students must enroll in one Discussio/Recitation and one Lecture.
+Class Schedule Information: To be properly registered, students must enroll in one Discussion/Recitation and one Lecture.

 ECON 300.
 Econometrics.
 3 hours.

 Casual estimation of economic relationships and testing of economic hypotheses; ordinary least squares regression and extensions; evaluating empirical research; specification of econometric models.
 Course Information: Credit is not given for ECON 300 if the student has credit in ECON 400.
 Previously listed as ECON 346.
-Prerequisite(s): ECON 120 or ECON 121; and ECON 270 or IDS 270 or STAT 101.
+Prerequisite(s): ECON 120 or ECON 121; and ECON 270, or IDS 270, or STAT 101; and MATH 121.

 ECON 311.
 Introduction to Urban Real Estate.
 3 hours.

 Introductory survey of urban real estate; business, legal, economic and financial perspectives.
-Course Information: Same as FIN 311.
-Previously listed as ECON 371.
+Course Information: Previously listed as ECON 371.
 Prerequisite(s): ECON 120.

 ECON 322.
 Managerial Economics.
 3 hours.